megatronhack/LeetcodeSolutions/API.md

 s.indexOf('0'); //return first occurrence index of '0' in the string. s.charAt(i)// getting element s.length();
-int matchIndex = s.indexOf("a", fromIndex); ////returns the position of the first occurrence of "a" starting "fromIndex" in a string, returns -1 if the value is not found.
+int matchIndex = s.indexOf("abc", fromIndex); ////returns the position of the first occurrence of "abc" starting "fromIndex" in a string(our case is "s"), returns -1 if the value is not found.

 s.toCharArray();
 String str = String.valueOf(arr);//The method valueOf() will convert the entire char array into a string.//这里的String. 本身就是内置API